 Atlanta Nursing Home Abuse Attorneys

 The nursing home abuse abuse attorneys at Montlick and Associates understand how difficult it can be to see parents, grandparents, aunts, uncles and other relative grow old and decline physically or mentally.
 When those we love begin to have age related limitations, it can be necessary to entrust a loved one to the care of an Atlanta nursing home.
-When the limitation of our elderly loved ones becomes too great, we may be forced to rely on Atlanta nursing homes and other long-term residential care facilities.
+When the limitations of our elderly loved ones becomes too great, we may be forced to rely on Atlanta nursing homes and other long-term residential care facilities.
 We expect the management and staff of these residential care facilities for seniors to provide conscientious care that we expect for our elderly loved ones.
 While many Atlanta nursing homes, convalescent care and senior residential facilities provide exemplary care, some facilities put profits above resident care.
 These Atlanta nursing home facilities may rely on inadequately trained and screened employees, or they woefully understaff the facility.